carlmunn/rails-modal-window/README.md

 # Rails Engine/Plugin for a basic modal window

 Wanted something to avoid having to keep repeating myself.
-The code mainly consists of SCSS and Javascript.
-I'm still working on this.
+The code consists of SCSS and Javascript.
+Still working on this.

-It animates a modal which is centered, handles scrolling, blurs background with a gradient/transparent black
+Animates a modal which is centered.
+Handles scrolling and blurs background with a gradient/transparent black

-I've using Flex Boxes and CSS3, so I'm not planning this will work with all
+Using Flex Boxes and CSS3, so I'm not planning this will work with all

-Depends on jQuery (plan of having it independent of this), and SCSS/Sprockets but Rails should these out.
+Dependent on jQuery (plan of having it independent), and SCSS/Sprockets but Rails uses these.
 I haven't included their independences yet.

 ## Getting started

-Add the to `Gemfile`
+Add to `Gemfile`
 ```ruby
 gem 'modal_window'
 ```